Trying to understand how ROI is calculated? Skip directly to "Why we should use ROI instead of APY to estimate yVaults returns"

 New strategies are also voted by the community through governance proposals.
 A new strategy creates a new challenge in terms of ROI calculation.

 Even though yVaults have a compounding effect inherently, this compound interest is not fixed like in a CeFi savings account.
-Hence, the concept of APY and APR do not apply directly to yVaults.
-They are used by the community but interpreting them should be taken with a grain of salt.
+Hence, the concept of APY and APR is not the most accurate way to estimate yVault gains.
+They are used by the community and we also added them to our newer interfaces, but interpreting them should always be taken with a grain of salt.

 A bank's interest rate is constant: either linear or compounding.
 The interest rate is multiplied by the asset value each period.